su-matt/ansible/README.md

 also may remember to add user to sudo group by if sudo not found aka my github name:

 su

 sudo usermod -aG sudo <username>

+MORE: molten dependencies, uberzug, lf

+# After ansible runs,

+1. for some reason change shell isnt working so: chsh -s /usr/bin/zsh
+2. for nvim, make sure to do nvm use node to install latest npm